 A.M.
-Best Assigns Debt Rating to Prudential Financial, Inc.'s New Junior Subordinated Notes
+Best Assigns Debt Rating to Prudential Financial, Inc.'s Junior Subordinated Notes

 OLDWICK, N.J.--(BUSINESS WIRE)-- A.M.
-Best Co. has assigned a debt rating of "bbb" to the recently issued $650 million 5.70% fixed rate junior subordinated notes maturing March 15, 2053 of Prudential Financial, Inc. (PFI) (Newark, NJ) [NYSE: PRU].
-In addition, A.M.
-Best notes that the issuance has an additional $97.5 million over-allotment option.
+Best Co. has assigned a debt rating of "bbb" to the recently issued $500 million 5.20% fixed-to-floating rate junior subordinated notes due 2044 of Prudential Financial, Inc. (PFI) (Newark, NJ) (NYS: PRU) .
 The assigned outlook is stable.
+The debt is a drawdown off of an existing shelf registration filed in March 2012.
 The financial strength, issuer credit and existing debt ratings of PFI and its domestic life/health insurance companies are unchanged.

 A.M.
-Best notes that the newly issued junior subordinated notes contain terms similar to the company's previous junior subordinated issuances in 2012.
-(See A.M.
-Best's press release dated November 28, 2012 for further information.)
-Similarly, these notes will allow PFI to redeem the new notes on or after March 15, 2018 or at any time within 90 days after the occurrence of a "tax event," "a rating agency event" or a "regulatory capital event."
-The net proceeds of the hybrid offering are expected to be used primarily for general corporate purposes including the redemption of callable debt in June 2013.
+Best notes that the newly issued hybrids contain terms similar to the company's previous junior subordinated issuances.
+Similarly, PFI may redeem the notes on or after March 15, 2024 or at any time within 90 days after the occurrence of a "tax event," "a rating agency event" or a "regulatory capital event."
+The net proceeds of the hybrid offering are expected to be used primarily for general corporate purposes including the redemption of PFI's 9% junior subordinated notes due in 2068.

 The methodology used in determining these ratings is Best's Credit Rating Methodology, which provides a comprehensive explanation of A.M.
 Best's rating process and contains the different rating criteria employed in the rating process.
 Best's Credit Rating Methodology can be found at www.ambest.com/ratings/methodology.